The Grey Rock Method: How to Use It, When It Works, and Its Limits

 With a co-parent

-They say something provocative about your parenting.
+They say something provocative about your parenting, your choices, or your new life.
 Grey rock response: "Okay."
 Full stop.
 No defense, no explanation, no counter-attack.
 Or: "I'll consider that."
 And then you end the interaction.
+You are not engaging with the content; you're handling the logistics and leaving.
+The topic they raised doesn't get any of your time or energy.

 In a workplace

 A manipulative colleague tries to pull you into gossip or conflict.
 Grey rock: "Hmm."
 "I don't have much to add to that."
-Neutral, brief, then redirected to work topics.
+Then redirect to a work topic or excuse yourself.
+Not dismissive in a way that draws attention; just unengaged.
+If they escalate, the same: "I need to get back to this."
+Boring, consistent, and eventually not worth their effort.

 With a family member